alexb7711/SSGF/README.md

 # SSGF [Super Small Game Framework]
 SSGF is a 2D game framework written in C/C++ that is based off [SFML](https://www.sfml-dev.org/).
 The goal of this project is to create a small game framework that is stable and extensible.
+(Not sure if it going to just be 2D or it will have isometric capabilities yet).

 # Development Goals
 * Effective use of threads